haskell-gi/haskell-gi/README.md

 [![Build Status](https://travis-ci.org/cohomology/hlabyrinth.svg?branch=master)](https://travis-ci.org/cohomology/hlabyrinth)

 # hlabyrinth

-Learning of the Haskell programming language
+The is a simple labyrinth game in Haskell.
+It is mainly a clone of [Rustirinth](https://github.com/cohomology/rustirinth) to compare the Haskell and Rust implementation.